dotnet/runtime/docs/workflow/requirements/linux-requirements.md

 ### Toolchain Setup

 Building the repo requires CMake 3.14.5 or newer on Linux.
 Add Kitware's APT feed to your configuration for a newer version of CMake (optional).
 See their instructions at their [website](https://apt.kitware.com/).
-You may also need to add LLVM's APT feed to your configuration to obtain the required version of Clang/LLVM (usually not needed).
-See their instructions [over here](https://apt.llvm.org/).

 Install the following packages for the toolchain: